P3PO/graph-composer/README.md

 *   You may optionally pass an `--format=[svg/svgz/png/jpeg/...]` option to set the image type (defaults to `svg`).

+*   By default, only the no-dev dependecies is show.
+If you want to see the dev dependencies you can add the `--dev` option.

 ### graph-composer export

 The `export` command works very much like the `show` command, but instead of opening your